 - Pinpoint effective date of new posting requirements.
 Government websites don’t always indicate when a poster change goes live.
 If the effective date isn’t listed on the posting itself, you must research the underlying posting law to clarify the effective date of the law and the posting requirement (which may be two different dates!).

 As you can see, something you thought was “free” is anything but.
-Government posters are not free when you consider the significant time, effort and resources needed to manage posting compliance on your own — especially when your business operates in multiple states.
-Calculate how much time you’ll need to manage this responsibility, and you’ll quickly realize the soft costs are astronomical.
+Government-issued posters are not free when you consider the significant time, effort and internal resources needed to manage posting compliance on your own — especially when your business operates in multiple states.

-Take Back Your Time by Turning to the Compliance Experts
+Take Back Your Time by Turning to the Compliance Leaders